 Council of the EU or the European Council together with the European Parliament fulfil legislative and budgetary functions, it also fulfils policymaking and coordination functions.
 The Council is chaired by the Presidency, one of the Member States holding the Presidency for 6-month period, and the General Secretariat of the Council.

-In the second half of 2022 (1 July 2022 – 31 December 2022) Czech Republic holds Presidency of the EU.
-More on Presiding country and its programme can be found on Czech Presidency's website.
+In the first half of 2023 (1 January 2022 – 30 June 2023) Sweden holds Presidency of the EU.
+More on Presiding country and its programme can be found on the Swedish Presidency website.

 Twice a year the Council holds formal and informal meetings of Member States’ ministers.
 Taking into consideration the topics for discussion, the Council meets in ten different compositions.
 Issues within the competence of the Ministry of Transport are discussed in the Transport, Telecommunications and Energy (TTE) Council.
-To find out more please download 2 and 3 June 2022 TTE Council agenda:
+To find out more please download 1 and 2 June 2023 TTE Council agenda:

 The Council meeting preparations take place in working parties where expert-level discussions on issues to be discussed in the Council take place.
 The Ministry of Transport represents Latvia in these following Council working groups: